 Split Design with Aluminum Alloy Panel and High Elasticity Wheels

-New to freeline skating or looking for specifics on fit, setup, and technique?
-Find the answers most riders ask before their first ride.`
+New to freeline skating or shopping for specifics?
+The answers riders ask most before their first purchase, right here.

-Freeline skates are two independent metal decks, each mounted on two inline wheels via a specially angled truck.
-Riders stand sideways and use a rhythmic side-to-side weight shift — called pumping — to propel themselves forward.
-No pushing off the ground required.
+Freeline skates are two independent metal or wooden decks, each mounted on two inline wheels via an angled truck.
+Riders stand sideways and propel themselves using a rhythmic side-to-side weight shift called pumping — no foot-pushing required.
+The motion is unlike any other skate.

 Yes.
-Freeline skates support a range of tricks including 180 rotations, throwbacks, one-leg riding, and flip stomps.
-Curved wheels are generally preferred for tricks like throwbacks, while flat wheels provide more lateral stability for technical moves.
+Common tricks include 180 rotations, throwbacks, one-leg riding, and flip stomps.
+Curved-profile wheels are preferred for tricks like throwbacks, while flat wheels offer more lateral stability for technical ground moves.
+Most riders spend several months on basics before moving to tricks.

-How do Freeline skates differ from roller skates?
+How are freeline skates different from roller skates?

-Unlike roller skates or inline skates, Freeline skates have no boot, no binding, and no connection between the two decks.
-Each skate operates completely independently under each foot, giving the rider full freedom of movement and a carving motion closer to snowboarding than traditional skating.
+Freeline skates have no boot, no binding, and no connection between the two decks.
+Each plate moves completely independently under each foot, giving a fluid, carving motion closer to snowboarding than to traditional inline or roller skating.
+The riding technique is specific to freeskating and has no direct equivalent.ё

 Still Have Questions?